 - Fighting over what they’re going to do

 Many of us grew up fighting with our own siblings.

 Getting into arguments.

-Maybe even getting hurt or blaming the other sibling.
+Maybe even getting hurt and blaming the other sibling.

 Hiding things and trying to get the other siblings in trouble.